 - The child practises and learns new skills everyday - the child learns and practises skills in the activities and daily routines of their everyday life.

-- Early childhood professionals and family form a team around the child - a family works together with early childhood professionals to form a team around the child.
-They share information, knowledge and skills.
+- Early childhood professionals and family form a team around the child - the family works together with early childhood professionals to form a team around the child.
+They share information, knowledge, and skills.
 One main person from this team, called a key worker, may be allocated to work with the family.

 - Supports build everyone’s knowledge and skills - building the knowledge, skills and confidence of the family and the important people in a child’s life will have the biggest impact on a child’s learning and development.